pivotal-cf/PCC-Sample-App-PizzaStore/README.md

-This versioned example app for Pivotal Cloud Cache (PCC) is a Spring Boot application that can be used with a PCC service instance, either with or without TLS enabled for communication within the PCC service instance.
+This versioned example app for Pivotal Cloud Cache (PCC) is a Spring Boot application that can be used with a PCC service instance that is TLS enabled or not.

+App uses [Spring Boot Data Geode](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/1.2.6.RELEASE/reference/htmlsingle/) (SBDG)to talk to the PCC service instance.
 The app implements some operations of a pizza shop.
-The app leverages Spring Web MVC controllers to expose data access operations and uses [Spring Boot For Pivotal GemFire](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/1.0.0.BUILD-SNAPSHOT/reference/htmlsingle/) to talk to a PCC service instance.
+The app leverages Spring Web MVC controllers to expose data access operations.
-This REST interface permits an app user to order pizzas with a variety of sauces and toppings.
+This REST interface permits an app user to order pizzas and view them.

-Pizza orders are stored in the GemFire servers running within the PCC service instance.
+Pizza orders are stored in the Tanzu GemFire servers running within the PCC service instance.
 The app uses _Spring Data Repositories_ to store, access, and query data stored in PCC.